What Is a Daisy Chain in Real Estate?

 What Is Real Estate Wholesaling?

-Real estate wholesalers do not need to take a course or pass an exam, nor do they need to earn a real estate license.
-However, earning a license can be beneficial, as it gives wholesalers access to the Multiple Listing Service, or the MLS.
+Real estate wholesalers do not need to take a course or pass an exam, and in most markets, they do not need to have a real estate license (however, there are some states that do require a license in order to work as a wholesaler in this manner).
+Even in markets where a license isn’t required to be a wholesaler, earning a license can be beneficial, as it gives wholesalers access to the Multiple Listing Service, or the MLS.

-While the ultimate goal is to sell the property to a buyer who will pay cash directly for the property, in some cases, a wholesaler only needs to find another interested party, who may simply assign the contract again to another interested party.
+While the ultimate goal of a wholesaler is to sell each discounted property to a buyer who will pay cash directly, in some cases, a wholesaler only will need to work with another interested party, who may simply assign the contract again to another wholesaler.
 This is the situation that creates a daisy chain.

 Why Do Wholesalers Daisy-Chain Properties?

 Wholesaling, co-wholesaling, brokering, direct-selling, flipping, and other real estate investments have one goal: to make a profit.

 When a wholesaler decides to daisy-chain a property (or even a group of properties), their sole intention is also to make money.
 However, the complicated nature of a daisy chain can create a lot more pitfalls.